franzholz/imagecycle/README.md

 ## Inspiring People to Share

-An extension upgrade for the TYPO3 10, 11 and 12 is in preparation on the develop branch.
+An extension upgrade for the TYPO3 12 is planned later on the develop branch.